shuttle-hq/shuttle/cargo-shuttle/README.md

 ## Documentation

-Run `cargo shuttle help` to see the basic usage.
+Run `shuttle help` to see the basic usage.

 Full list of commands and more documentation can be viewed on the [CLI docs](https://docs.shuttle.rs/getting-started/shuttle-commands).